7 Tips to Help Working Parents During the Evolving Pandemic

 That being said, there are many lingering negative impacts on parents that you may be dealing with.
 As Covid-19 lingers on and world events are adding another level of stress, it may be time to reassess your family arrangement to better support one another and successfully navigate this next phase.
 This is another challenging time in our history.

-As some people are returning back to traditional workplaces and some continuing to work remotely, undoubtedly, challenges may arise for you and your family.
+As some people are returning back to traditional workplaces and some continue to work remotely, undoubtedly, challenges may arise for you and your family.
 You may have taken on more of the burden at the beginning of the crisis and by now, you’re burned out.
 You may be struggling with the following (and it’s ok):

 - Lack of or inconsistent childcare